gaogao1030/vim-skim/README.md

 If you're adding Vundle to a built-up vimrc, just make sure all these calls are in there and that they occur in this order.

-3. Open vim and run `:BundleInstall`.
+3. Open vim and run `:PluginInstall`.

-To update, open vim and run `:BundleInstall!` (notice the bang!)
+To update, open vim and run `:PluginInstall!` (notice the bang!)